Porsche Cayenne review

 Economy and efficiency varies greatly depending on what model you choose, and top of the tree for non-hybrid Cayennes is the V6 diesel, which can return a very reasonable 42.8mpg.
 At the other end of the scale is the V8 Turbo S, which manages 24.6mpg but chucks out 267g/km of CO2 – some 100g/km more than the Porsche Cayenne Diesel.

 Costing exactly the same to buy as a Cayenne S Diesel, the new S E-Hybrid is by far the most economical.
-Because it can run for up to 22 miles on electric alone before the V6 petrol engine kicks in to work alongside the electric motor and top up the cells.
-It achieves combined fuel economy of 83.1mpg, and emits a supermini-sized 79g/km, although its possible to never use the petrol engine at all if you restrict the car to a short commute.
+It can run for up to 22 miles on electric alone before the V6 petrol engine kicks in to work alongside the electric motor and top up the cells.
+It achieves combined fuel economy of 83.1mpg, and emits a supermini-sized 79g/km, although it is possible to never use the petrol engine at all if you restrict the car to a short commute.

 Image 8 of 28

-Compared to the BMW X5, and the VW Touareg especially, the Porsche Cayenne is more expensive, but it generally feels more special than any of its rivals.
+Compared to the BMW X5 and especially the VW Touareg, the Porsche Cayenne is more expensive but feels more special than any of its rivals.
 Like the rest of the Porsche range there are many options and personalisation choices, but these are usually expensive and can quickly send the cost of the Cayenne spiralling out of control.
-Strong residual values of 57.2 per cent over three years are a plus for private buyers.

 Beware the options list too.
 Cayenne spec levels are very stingy, with none of the models offering sat-nav, Bluetooth or DAB radio as standard.
 This unacceptable lack of equipment is even more annoying when you consider all of those items are standard fare in the BMW X5 and Range Rover Sport.
 Speccing up your Cayenne to match these talented cars can get very expensive.